-Tal Gur is an online entrepreneur, world traveler and a coach.
-He is originally from a Israel, though he feels at home in many places.
+Tal Gur is an online entrepreneur, world traveler, and a coach.
+He is originally from Israel, though he feels at home in many places.

 In 1996, at age 21, He took a long motorcycle trip in Australia and immediately fell in love.
 Years later he went back to complete his Master’s degree and adopted Australia as a second home.